-Burke had been working to spread the "Me Too" Movement for more than a decade when in 2017 her message was amplified in ways that no one could have predicted.
+Burke had been working to spread the "Me Too" movement for more than a decade when in 2017 her message was amplified in ways that no one could have predicted.
 That year dozens of famous and powerful men were accused of sexual violence and sexual harassment.
-The Twitter hashtag #MeToo gave face to survivors of sexual violence, as well as to let other survivors know they weren't alone, which is what Burke had intended from the beginning.
+The Twitter hashtag #MeToo gave face to survivors of sexual violence, as well as let other survivors know they weren't alone, which is what Burke had intended from the beginning.
 The call to solidarity around #MeToo was a resounding success as millions of people came out as survivors.
-Burke acknowledged the power of this catalytic moment, noting "what started as a simple exchange of empathy between survivors has now become a rallying cry, a movement builder, and a clarion call. ..."
-She also stated that "[w]ith two words, folks who have been wearing the fear and shame that sexual violence leaves you, like a scarlet letter, are able to come out into the sunlight and see that we are a global community."
+Burke acknowledged the power of this catalytic moment, noting "what started as a simple exchange of empathy between survivors has now become a rallying cry, a movement builder and a clarion call. ...
+With two words, folks who have been wearing the fear and shame that sexual violence leaves you with, like a scarlet letter, are able to come out into the sunlight and see that we are a global community."

 Burke has received a number of deserved awards and accolades for her work.
 Among them are the 2018 Prize for Courage from the Ridenhour Prizes and the Voices of the Year Catalyst Award from She Knows Media.
 Burke also received the Black Girls Rock Community Change Agent Award, and the North Star Award from the National Cares Mentoring Movement, both in 2018.
 And Burke was among the "silence breakers" who were, together, named Time magazine's Person of the Year.